Home » Email File Attachment Considerations

 When Sending a File Over 500,000 (500KB) in Size

-Consider how you can minimize the File’s size by reducing the physical dimensions for images or using file compression software.
-And, even then, courtesy dictates you ask the recipient first if it is okay to send them an attachment.
+Consider how you can minimize the File’s size by reducing the physical dimensions of images or using file compression software.
+Even then, courtesy dictates that you ask the recipient first if it is okay to send them an attachment.

 What is the best time of day to do so to ensure they are available to download your File and keep their email flowing?
 Never send attachments without warning, especially after business hours or on weekends when the recipient may not be there to clear their inbox.